phaserjs/phaser/README.md

 * TilingSprite would ignore the `renderable` property, and render it regardless.
 Now it skips render if `renderable` is false (thanks @Green92 #2214)
 * We have replaced the PolyK Triangulation calls within Pixi with EarCut 2.0.8.
 This allows for faster polygon triangulation, and also deals with more complex polygons that PolyK would crash on.
 * Graphics.arc has a new argument `segments` that allows you to control how many segments are created when the arc is drawn.
 The default is 40.
 Use a higher number for more fidelity, i.e. if you find that reversed arcs are not joining up fully (#2064)
+* PIXI.WebGLMaskManager.pushMask and popMask are now more robust in checking that they have been given valid mask data (#2152)
+* PIXI.WebGLGraphics.stencilBufferLimit is a new integer that allows you to define how many points exist in a Graphics object before Pixi swaps to using the Stencil Buffer to render it.
+The default is now 64 (originally 6).
+This fixes issues with things like Quadratic curves not rendering as masks in WebGL.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).